SuperOfficeDocs/superoffice-docs/user-guide/en/reports/labels/add-format.md

 8. For **Margins**, enter values for the left, right, top and bottom margins.
 9. For **Labels**, specify the number of rows and columns on each label sheet.
 10. Click **Save**.
-The label dialog opens, where your new format will now be included in the list.
+The label dialog opens, and your new format is included in the list.

 <!-- Referenced links -->
 [1]: ../properties.md